smguilia/overview-1/whats-new/index.md

 With the deployment power of the {{site.data.keyword.Bluemix_notm}} Schematics service, support for third-party OVA images targeting VMware vCenter Server deployments is now available.
 To quickly find the available products in the [catalog](https://cloud.ibm.com/catalog){: external}, click **Software**, and select **OVA Images** from the **Software** list.

+### Audit logs for private catalogs
+{: #audit-logs-catalogs}

+New as of: 04 August 2020

+View recorded changes to your private catalogs with the new audit logs feature.
+Audit logs are recorded when you create, delete, or update your private catalog.
+Visit your Audit logs page in the {{site.data.keyword.Bluemix_notm}} console by going to **Manage** > **Catalogs**, and selecting **Audit logs**.
+For more information, see [Viewing changes to your private catalogs](/docs/account?topic=account-catalog-audit-logs).

 ### Notification distribution list
 {: #notification-distribution}
 New as of: 07 July 2020